sievertsm/ML_CS6350/README.md

 ## Linear Model

 The LinearRegression class can be imported from linear_regression.py.
 This class allows the user to select whether to use batch or stochastic gradient descent while fitting to the trainig data.

+## Perceptron

+The Perceptron class can be imported from perceptron.py.
+This class allows the user to select which variant of perceptron to use.
+Available implementations include standard, voted, and averaged.